Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Ciutadella Park Glasshouse

-An iron and glass space built for the 1888 Universal Exposition
+A precious legacy of iron and glass from the 1888 Universal Exhibition

 Hola Barcelona, your travel solution